 I was taught in Bible college that God often builds a church by subtraction.
 Losing people could be a good thing.
 After all, fellowship is a bunch of fellows in a ship all rowing in the same direction (often right over a waterfall).

 When people left it was never my fault.

 They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us.
 1 John 2:19

 I saw leavers as carnal, soft, weak people who had no stomach for real, hard, Holy Ghost-inspired Bible preaching.

 I do not have enough life left to repent of all the foolishness I did in God’s name.
 I ran off a lot of good people — people who had the misfortune of thinking differently from me.

 I should note that I did not remain the preacher described in this post.
-Over time, I came to realize how abusive it was.
-In the late 1980s I learned to preach expositionally and doing so helped to get me away from the type of preaching with which I started my ministry.
+Over time, I came to realize how abusive I was.
+In the late 1980s, I learned to preach expositionally, and doing so helped to get me away from the type of preaching with which I started my ministry.
 Towards the end of my ministry, I was considered a liberal by many of my Baptist preacher friends.
 They thought I had gone soft (and from their perspective I had).

-A survey of atheists and agnostics will certainly show that a large number of them were raised in legalistic, rigid Christian environments.
+A survey of atheists and agnostics will certainly show that a large number of them were raised in rigid, legalistic Christian environments.
 Fundamentalism extracts a huge price from everyone it touches.

 Were you raised in a church that prided itself on hard preaching?
-How did this kind of preaching affect you mentally and emotionally?
+How did this kind of preaching affect you psychologically?
 Please leave your thoughts in the comment section.